 Step 5: Enable 3rd party repos/mirrors

-ensure that third-party mirrors and repo are enabled now that the upgrade from Ubuntu 20.04 LTS to 22.04 LTS has been completed.
-You won’t receive updates if you don’t.
+Ensure you enable third-party mirrors and repo now that you’ve completed the upgrade from Ubuntu 20.04 LTS to 22.04 LTS.
+However, you won’t receive updates if you don’t.
 As an example, use the cd command:

 cd /etc/apt/sources.list.d ls -l